Jason Brown (figure skater): 2025–2026 season

+For his short program, Brown returned to his well-known free skate from the 2013–2014 season with music from Riverdance, which he said was a "thank you" to his long-term fans for their support.
+The choreography was reworked by the original choreographer, Rohene Ward.
+For his free skate, he chose the song "Say Something", which he said symbolized his struggle to find a path for himself in figure skating without the quadruple jumps now expected for male competitors, noting that he was told as a junior skater, "Without a triple axel, you're not going to ever make it to the junior Grand Prix Final," and as a senior skater, "You're never going to make an Olympic team without a quad."
+He went on to accomplish both of these feats.

-Brown began the 2025-26 season in October at the 2025 CS Denis Ten Memorial Challenge where he won bronze.
+Brown began the season in October at the 2025 CS Denis Ten Memorial Challenge, where he won bronze.
 The following week, he took silver at 2025 CS Trialeti Trophy, for a total of 13 ISU Challenger Series medals to date.

-The following month, he competed at 2025 Skate America where he finished fourth.
-“I’m proud of my grit, I’m proud of the tenacity of the program,” said Brown after the free skate.
-“I’m really looking forward to giving it another go next week.”
+The following month, he competed at 2025 Skate America, where he finished fourth.
+"I’m proud of my grit, I’m proud of the tenacity of the program,” said Brown after the free skate.
+“I’m really looking forward to giving it another go next week."

+Brown competed the week after at the 2025 Finlandia Trophy.
+He was fourth in the short program but fell to fifth overall after the free skate, where two of his jumps were deemed under-rotated and he fell on his opening combination.